disconnect3d/PicoBlaze-simulator-ide/README.md

 ```

 ### Launching
 Currently the only thing that can be launched are tests.
-To launch them fire:
+To launch them get into `src` directory and fire:
 ```
-py.test .
+py.test . -v
 ```